todbot/cirpycp/README.md

-# circuitpycp
+# cirpycp

+Copy files from CircuitPython Bundle to your CircuitPython device.

-This tries to make it easier to copy files from the [CircuitPython Bundle](https://circuitpython.org/libraries) to your CircuitPython device.
+This script tries to make it easier to copy files from the [CircuitPython Bundle](https://circuitpython.org/libraries) to your CircuitPython device.